Gates

 • Once approved, you will receive notice from the Bureau of Planning

-Step 2.Step Two: Building Permits (As Applicable)
+Step 2.Step Two: Building Permits

-Step 3.Step Three: Building Application Review (As Applicable)
+Step 3.Step Three: Application Review

 Once we receive your application and have created it in our system, we will review your plans.
 If your plans require corrections or if we need further information, we will contact you.
-If your plans are approved and all fees are paid, we will contact you to issue your permit.
-For the latest processing estimates, please see our Average Permit Processing Turnaround Times webpage.